aCross-Game-Engine/across.ehan.dev/README.md

 So you may be asking, "What is this?", the answer is "Yes.".

-No explanation necessary for now.
+No explanation is necessary for now.